Sarthak1336/Memory-Game/README.md

 # Memory Game

-A Simple Python Memory Game
+## A Simple Python Memory Game

+Match the tiles of Same Animals to Clear the tile.